genixpro/reliascript/README.md

 1. Data validation is a first-class citizens
    1. Goes beyond just type checking although that’s part of it
-   2. As many constraints as possible can be statically checked at compile time
+   2. As many patterns as possible can be statically checked at compile time
-   3. Can infer constraints automatically based on actual usage of variables
+   3. Can infer patterns automatically based on actual usage of variables
 2. Data serialization is a first class citizen
    1. All data is by default persisted unless otherwise specified [Maybe?]
    2. Data is meant to be stored - no distinction between classes/objects for in-memory usage and classes/objects to be stored to a database - this is given as a parameter of the class / object.
 Should be no need for an ORM